shiye-cao/shiye-cao.github.io/_pages/about.md

 latest_posts: false  # includes a list of the newest posts
 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: false  # includes social icons at the bottom of the page
+other: true  # includes social icons at the bottom of the page
 ---

 I am a first-year Ph.D. student in the Department of Computer Science at the Johns Hopkins University.
 I am a member of the [Intuitive Computing Laboratory](https://intuitivecomputing.github.io/), which is affiliated with the [Malone Center for Engineering in Healthcare](https://malonecenter.jhu.edu/) and [Laboratory for Computational Sensing and Robotics](https://lcsr.jhu.edu/).
 I am advised by [Dr. Chien-Ming Huang](https://www.cs.jhu.edu/~cmhuang/) and [Dr. Anqi Liu](https://anqiliu-ai.github.io/).